Izhar Ashdot: Musical career

-T-Slam became famous with their single "Radio Hazak" (Loud Radio), and later with the releasing of its album with the same name, which was certified platinum.
+Ashdot is one of the founding members, lead guitarist and singer-songwriter of the Israeli rock band T-Slam.
+He also contributed lyrics and produced many of the band's songs.
+T-Slam became famous with their single "Radio Hazak" (Loud Radio) and later with the release of its album with the same name, which was certified platinum.
 In March 1981 their first tour began and was very successful.
 T-Slam won numerous Israeli awards, including "The Band of the Year", and "The Song of the Year" with "See Her Today."

-After recording 3 albums, T-Slam disbanded in 1983, and Ashdot decided to create and produce music.
+After recording three albums, T-Slam disbanded in 1983, and Ashdot decided to create and produce music.
 In the 80s he worked with numerous artists, including Boaz Sharabi, Si Himan, Adam, Corinne Allal, Alon Ole'archik, Friends of Natasha (החברים של נטאשה) and Ofra Haza.
 A year later, Nitzani announced that "Galbi", a Yemenite song performed by Ofra Haza, would be produced by Izhar.
 In 1987 Izhar produced another song for Haza, "Im Nin'Alu".
-The single was a number 1 single in most European countries and became the 2nd best selling in Europe in 1988, topping the Eurochart and receiving heavy rotation on MTV.
-Her album, "Shaday", produced by Ashdot, was also a great success.
+The single was a number 1 single in most European countries and became the 2nd best-selling in Europe in 1988, topping the Eurochart and receiving heavy rotation on MTV.
+Her album, "Shaday", produced by Ashdot, was also successful.